 2) AGE VERIFICATION DOCUMENT (Birth Certificate, certified birth record, valid passport, baptismal certificate) - (No copies accepted)

 3) IMMUNIZATION RECORDS with TB TEST PROOF or completion of a TB RISK ASSESSMENT FORM obtained by your doctor.
 This is required by the Santa Clara Health Department for all students entering school for the first time, and those who are entering from anywhere other than Santa Clara County.

 For more general immunization information, visit http://www.shotsforschool.org or call the Public Health Information Line at (408) 885 - 3980.

 4. What if I do not have all of the required forms?

-In order for Registration to be complete, you will need to provide the Three (3) Proofs of Residency and the Child's original Birth Certificate or Passport.
+In order for Registration to be complete, you will need to provide the Three (3) Proofs of Residency and the Child's original Age Verification Document.
 TB and Immunization Record(s) may be submitted later, as long as they are submitted prior to the first day of school attendance.

 5. When does registration start?
 When does registration end?